Y00sh00/panfam-media/video-elements/elements/text-box/README.md

 1. Extract the archive in your video project folder, it will be a huge number of `png` images so extract them to their own folder.
 2. In your video editor of choice add an `Image Sequence`
+3. Add a fade-out effect at the end of the text segment

 Each video editor is slightly different but generally you want these settings:
 - `Use Original Size` to ensure the UX matches future elements you will also import to the video.